Branch cuts: writing, editing, and ramified complexities: Writing, editing, and self-definition

 I've always written from the points of view of people with all sorts of genders and sexualities.
 I tended to view this choice as arbitrary, akin to deciding whether to multiply matrices on the right or the left.
 However, as I wrote more, I recognized that certain kinds of love stories---including stories about two furious, ambitious women---were genuinely easier for me to tell.

 This personal recognition came with a shift in personal labels, to ``bisexual'', or sometimes the more all-encompassing ``queer''.
 It had been a long time since I'd considered how to classify my sexuality.
 As a teenager in the '90s, I had the idea that there was a continuum from straight to gay, with bisexuality exactly in the middle, and if you didn't quite fit at one of those points, you rounded.
-I liked dating boys---one of whom would become my husband---so ``rounding down to straight'' made sense to me.
+I liked dating boys, so ``rounding down to straight'' made sense to me.
 My occasional bouts of intense admiration for particular women didn't fit into a narrative that I recognized, so they didn't affect my self-classification scheme.

 But the '90s were a long time ago.
 Many of the models of queerness I had as a teenager seem irrelevant or offensive now.
 I remember watching \emph{Chasing Amy}, an entire movie dedicated to debating the question of whether bisexuality exists, in the theater!